MicrosoftDocs/microsoft-365-community/Community/team-site-or-communication-site.md

 - We can choose the location for the site navigation on the top or the left
 - There is a default OneNote files stored in the site and available initially through the site navigation as Notebook
-- A team site - especially one without a Microsoft 365 GRoup - should not a SharePoint landing page.
+- A team site - especially one without a Microsoft 365 Group - should not a SharePoint landing page.
 For that, use a Communication Site.
 - You can "groupify" or "teamify" a team site.
 Groupify a team site (not group connected) to a groups connected team site and teamify to a Microsoft Teams.
 These actions do not change the underlying site template, however, so these site will always be "a little bit different".

 **Differences from team sites which are group connected**